lidat/knowledge-center/README.md

 ### GitHub Process

 **Step 1** - Clone the repository.
-The best way to do this is to use your terminal (or other command line interface) and input the command 'git clone git@github.com:EdenKupe/knowledge-center.git'.
+The best way to do this is to use your terminal (or other command line interface) and input the command

+'''git clone git@github.com:EdenKupe/knowledge-center.git'''

 **Step 2** - Make your changes.
 Using your local text editor (like Atom, for example, or Sublime), edit the files in question and hit save.